kyndryl-open-source/latencyninja/README.md

 # Latency Ninja

-Latency Ninja is a versatile wrapper tool built around `tc/netem`, designed to empower you with the ability to finely simulate network conditions on a specified network interface for a destination IP address.
-It goes beyond standard network emulation, allowing you to introduce latency, jitter, corruption, duplication, reordering, and packet loss to both ingress and egress traffic.
-The key advantage of Latency Ninja is its capacity to circumvent the limitations of `tc/netem`, which natively applies network conditions only on egress and allows you to to simulate real life network conditions on both egress and ingress.
+Latency Ninja is a wrapper tool built around `tc/netem`, designed to empower you with the ability to simulate network conditions on a specified network interface and destination IP address.
+It allows you to introduce latency, jitter, corruption, duplication, reordering, and packet loss to both ingress and egress traffic simultaneously, circumventing the limitations of `tc/netem` that typically would apply rules on egress only.

 ## Key Features

-- **Latency Simulation**: Precisely control network delay, enabling you to mimic real-world scenarios with adjustable latency settings.
+- **Latency**: Precisely control network delay, enabling you to mimic real-world scenarios with adjustable latency settings.
 - **Jitter**: Introduce variability to latency, replicating the unpredictable nature of network traffic.
 - **Corruption**: Safely corrupt a defined percentage of packets to assess network resilience.
 - **Duplication**: Duplicate packets to evaluate network performance under data replication scenarios.